Zastel/phluyd-studio/README.md

-# phluyd-studio
+# Phluyd Studio
-2D Game engine project
+2D Game engine project, using C++ and SDL2.
+It is currently under heavy development.